martin-ericsson/googleoauth2servletfilter/README.md

 googleoauth2servletfilter
 =========================

 A ServletFilter allowing your application to get authorization to use Google Drive SDK using OAuth2.
+It also handles redirects when Google Drive asks the application to open / create new files via the Google Drive UI.

 To use it: